 Recently the team at LocalCoinSwap became aware of an issue involving the "alleged" ownership of the Bitcoin whitepaper.
 This resulted in pressure on the developers and maintainers of bitcoin.org, bitcoincore.org, and bitcoin.com to remove the document from the sites mentioned above.
 This move is something that the team at LocalCoinSwap disagrees with this move, and we feel incredibly strongly about, so we wanted to clarify our position.

 Bitcoin is at the heart of P2P trading and still, in 2021, the most popular digital asset to exchange by P2P traders.
-At LocalCoinSwap, we think it's important to empower people with all that bitcoin has to offer, and that's why we are so passionate about what we do.
-Bitcoin doesn't just open doors; it makes them, freeing people from a forced dependency on the archaic financial systems that focus more on exclusion and control than public service.
+At LocalCoinSwap, we think it's essential to empower people with all that bitcoin has to offer, and that's why we are so passionate about what we do.
+Bitcoin doesn't just open doors; it makes them freeing people from a forced dependency on the archaic financial systems that focus more on exclusion and control than public service.

 If you would like to contribute to Bitcoin Core, there’s a range of ways you can do so.
 Find out how to get involved over at bitcoin.org.
 There’s also a range of other fantastic Bitcoin projects you can support, like Electrum, which we highly suggest you explore.